 Deciding to you want to experience pregnancy and become a mother is, you know, a big deal.
 In fact, it just might be the biggest decision you'll ever have to make.
 For me, the trying to conceive decision-making process started by asking myself one simple question: "Do I really want to do this?"
 Then I simply waited until the answer to that question was an obvious "yes."
 And while I don't know if anyone is ever

 consult an OB-GYN before you get pregnant.
 How about your financial, employment, and housing situations?
 While there will likely never be enough money, because kids are freaking expensive, if possible it's a good idea to get your proverbial and literal houses in order before bring a baby home.
 Is your partner on board or are you comfortable doing it alone?
 And if for some reason you can't conceive, are you interested in exploring other options for starting a family?

 See?
 There are so many questions and so much to consider before you finding yourself buying up at-home pregnancy tests and hoping for a positive.
 So consider the following

 before you even start to try to conceive: "Do I Even Want To Have Kids?"

 I asked myself this question probably a thousand times.
 I knew that I wanted to get graduate school out of the way and my career started first and foremost, but I went back and forth about if I wanted to have kids, especially with my husband at the time.
 By the time we decided to start trying, I had gone over it in my head and reviewed

 pregnancy and having babies cost money on the front end, but kids can be ridiculously expensive.
 You have to ask yourself if you are in a financial position to support a family, or can get to a financially stable place in a reasonable amount of time.
 Unfortunately, you might also have to ask yourself if having kids will impact your career or cost you in other ways.
 "Can I Afford To Wait?"

 But if you're like me and you spent your 20s going on adventures or building your career, you might wonder if you can afford to wait or if your so-called biological clock might be ticking.
 I wondered if I would have a harder time

 partner is on board with the whole parenting thing before trying to conceive.
 Unless, of course, you plan on being a single parent, which is fantastic for more than a few women, too.
 These days, you absolutely don't have to pick a person and "do it the old fashion way" in order to start a family.
 Yay, science!
 "Is It The 'Right' Time?"

-Guys, it's never the right time.
+never the right time.
 You will never have enough money.
 Your home will never be clean enough, and if you keep watching HGTV, your home-improvement projects will definitely never end.
 You might get a promotion at work, or find out that you have to move out of state, days after you've decided you're ready and willing and able to be a mother.
 So many things might happen, but in my experience pretty much the only thing that's guaranteed is that your life will completely change.

 That said, if you have the opportunity to weigh the pros and cons of potentially having a baby in nine months (give or take), I would definitely do it.
 Just remember that when babies are concerned, things never go according to plan.